 Notes in Passing: The actual running time of "Diary of a Mad Housewife" either has varied or has remained elusive.
 IMDb reports that it runs 95 minutes but curiously adds that the "original running time" is 104 minutes.
 Huh?
 The 1970 New York Times review of the film and the VHS cassette both report 100 minutes.
-The film has also been listed as running 85 minutes, but that may be the truncated TV version.
+The film has also been listed as running 85 minutes, but that may be the TV version sans commercials.
 IMDb also lists Lester Rawlins as being an "uncredited" cast member but he was never in the theatrical release of the film, only in those scenes added to the TV version.

 An uncredited actor who does appear in the film is Peter Boyle, who would score a personal success the same year as the title character in Avildsen's "Joe."
 Boyle is featured in the final scene of "Diary of a Mad Housewife," as one of the opinionated members of Tina's group therapy.

 One more thing: Perry's long-neglected film is the subject of an excellent 2009 Essential Cinema essay by Rob Christopher on the Chicagoist site, which was timed to coincide with a 35mm screening of the film at the University of Chicago as part of its Doc Films series that year.